laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/soon-youll-get-better.md

 ## Quotes from artist

 <blockquote>
 here’s a song called Soon You’ll Get Better that was really really hard to write, and it was also a family decision whether to even put it on the album.
-And I think songs like that that are really hard for you to write emotionally, maybe they are really hard to write and hard to sing because they are really true. - Taylor Swift
+And I think songs like that that are really hard for you to write emotionally, maybe they are really hard to write and hard to sing because they are really true. <br /><b>- Taylor Swift</b>
 </blockquote>